NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Solution

-Either change your Cloudflare monitor configuration to use HTTPS, or set the value of `follow_redirect` to `true` so that we can resolve the correct status code.
+Either change your Khulnasoft monitor configuration to use HTTPS, or set the value of `follow_redirect` to `true` so that we can resolve the correct status code.

 ---